Looking back … – A short review of 2025

 Discover the “Around the World Square” Afghan Pattern

-The Around the World Square is another lovely Afghan square with an intermediate skill level.
-As almost always in Pam’s patterns there are also a few special stitches this time.
-But everything is well explained and there are plenty of detailed pictures to help.
-I therefore think that even an ambitious beginner can work the pattern.
+The pattern is rated with an intermediate skill level.
+As almost always in Pam’s patterns, there are also a few special stitches here.
+But – also as always – everything is well explained.
+Besides, there are plenty of detailed pictures to help.
+Therefore, I think that even an ambitious beginner can crochet this square.

-The pattern is available on Ravelry, and if you hurry, you can still get a 30% discount until the end of July.
+The pattern is available on Ravelry, and if you hurry, you can still get a 30% discount until the end of July 2025.
 The discount also applies to all other patterns by Pam.
 It’s worth a look!

-It is 100 % cotton and has 105 m / 50 g (115 yards / 1.76 ounces).
+Rainbow Cotton 8/6 is a 100 % cotton yarns and has 105 m / 50 g (115 yards / 1.76 ounces).

-Hobbii classifies it as a fine/sports weight yarn.
-I personally find it to be more on the thicker side, almost a DK weight.
-I have therefore mostly use a 3.75 or 4.0 mm hook to work with it.
-This time I decided on my 4.0 mm Clover Amour hook and I am happy with the result.
+Hobbii classifies it as a fine/sport weight yarn.
+Personally, I find that it is one of the thicker types, almost a DK weight.
+I therefore mostly use a 3.75 or 4.0 mm hook to work with it.
+For the Around the World Square I decided on my 4.0 mm Clover Amour hook.
+And, looking at the result, this was the correct choice.

 Unfortunately, by now, some of them are discontinued in the 8/6 quality.

 I decided on a version with 5 colours.
-At first, however, I wasn’t so sure whether my colours would really go together.
+At first, however, I wasn’t sure whether my colours would really go together.
 That’s why I didn’t simply replace the colours of the five-colour version with my own.
-I have once again created my individual colour placement.
+Instead, I once again created my individual colour placement.
 Even though I had doubts at first, I think the colours match quite well.

 I have listed my colour placement here.